 With their glittering gorgets, feisty attitudes, and energetic habits, hummingbirds have become favored garden guests.
 These diminutive pollinators will soon be returning to our area after wintering in Mexico and Central America.
 Welcome them back to New Jersey with a reliable water source and plantings in your new hummingbird garden.
 Rohsler’s has everything you need to begin a garden that hummingbirds will love!

 Have you ever noticed how most hummingbird feeders are red?
-Red is a proven hummingbird “magnet,” and many nectar feeders prominently feature this hue to grab their attention.
-Hummingbirds are also drawn to red, anything as simple as red clothing and even red hair!
+Red is a proven hummingbird “magnet.”
+Many nectar feeders prominently feature this hue to grab their attention.
+Because hummingbirds are drawn to red, anything as simple as red clothing and even red hair can attract them!

 In our region, expect to see the Ruby-throated Hummingbird.
-Both the male and female of this species have white bellies and emerald-colored heads, backs, tails, and wings.
-You will have to wait until the bird sits down to get a good look at its wings, since they beat at approximately 80 times per second while the hummingbird is in flight!
-This rapid-fire wing movement produces the hummingbird’s “hum,” and allows them to fly in any direction, including backward.
+Both the male and female have white bellies and emerald-colored heads, backs, tails, and wings.
+You will have to wait until the bird sits down to get a good look at its wings since they beat at approximately 80 times per second during flight!
+This rapid-fire wing movement produces the famous hummingbird’s “hum,” and allows them to fly in any direction.
+Even backward!

 The male’s fiery gorget, or throat patch, is ruby-colored; hence the name!
 At times, the gorget can appear completely dark, but the jewel-like color ignites in ideal light conditions.

-While away the hours watching hummingbirds hover at your Agastache, Cardinal Flower, Columbine, Lupines, Morning Glory, Salvia, Trumpet Creeper, Wild Bergamot, and several types of lilies.
-Rohsler’s experts can recommend the plant species that are best suited to the conditions in your garden, and may suggest even more flowers and shrubs to make sure you have the best hummingbird garden in your neighborhood.
+Hummingbirds will hover over plants such as, Agastache, Cardinal Flower, Columbine, Lupines, Morning Glory, Salvia, Trumpet Creeper, Wild Bergamot, and several types of lilies.
+Rohsler’s experts can recommend the plant species best suited to the conditions in your garden.
+They may suggest even more flowers and shrubs to make sure you have the best hummingbird garden in your neighborhood.

 For the well-being of the birds: